salesforce-heroku-workshops/java-play-workshop/index.md

 # <a id="top">Heroku Workshop - Java & Play framework</a>

-This workshop will give you experience deploying and managing an application on Heroku, an elastic polyglot platform.
+This workshop will give you experience deploying and managing an application on [Heroku](https://www.heroku.com), a cloud application platform.
+Before you start the workshop there will be a [presentation on Heroku](http://www.slideshare.net/JR0cket/introduction-to-heroku-cct-london-2013), describing the service and giving you a basic idea of how to deploy scalable applications.

-In the workshop you will building a relatively simple Java application using the Play framework.
-You will version the source code and push your code to Heroku using Git.

-For developers, the best way to understand the value of Heroku is to use it in a project.
-If you want to know more about the platform, please see the quick [overview of Heroku](what-is-heroku.md) and visit [How it Works]() on the [heroku website](http://www.heroku.com).
+  A great way to understand the value of Heroku is to use it in your projects.
+In this workshop we try and simulate the project experience as much as we can, although there are limits.
+The workshop you will guide you through all the steps to build a relatively simple Java application using the Play framework.

 The workshop is arranged in the following sections: